 The durable and water-resistant design of this practical metal fire pit lid will prolong the lifespan of your trusty fire pit and make that investment even cheaper!
 However, there are downsides to this seemingly perfect round fire pit cover and one of the main flaws is in the sturdiness and overall quality of the straps that are prone to tearing, so be careful with that and, if you have the time and the patience, do reinforce the stitching in the handle area in order to prevent the strap from tearing.

-6. Double Flame Stainless Steel Lid for Fire Pit
+5. Double Flame Lid for Fire Pit

 The American made Double Flame stainless steel fire pit lid is double as fast to put the fire out when you don’t feel like hanging around the pit anymore.
 Made out of 304 stainless steel, this 19″ smoke-reducing cover will shield your fire pit from the elements and because it’s completely flat, save for the spacious handle on top, it can double as a tabletop on which to put drinks, appetizers or even smaller plates.

 Buy Double Flame Lid for Fire Pit on Amazon

 As it often happens with tight-fitting metal outdoor fire pit covers that are round in shape, the lid isn’t meant to endure heavy rain or stay underneath the snow during the winter, because it will allow water to seep through the millimeter of space between the fire pit and the lid, and soak the ashes left inside.
 This, in turn, may cause the fire pit to rust from the inside, which can make the cover redundant.
 However, this isn’t likely to happen if you use an additional water-resistant fabric fire pit cover, or if you’re really living in harsh weather conditions, consider investing into fire pit lids made out of heavy-duty metal.

 6. Curonian Fire Pit Steel Cover